djmarcos88/AlertMe/README.md

 # AlertMe
-A simple jQuery plugin to show alerts on any viewport.
+A simple jQuery plugin to show alerts on the top of the viewport.